albruevich/Text-Quest-Editor/README.md

 **Neutral** — does not affect the course of the game by itself.

-**Start** — the quest starts from this location.
-There can only be one start location in a quest.
+**Start** — the quest starts from it.
+A quest can have only one starting location.

 **Victory** — when entering this location, the quest ends with victory.